GBeushausen/Silex/README.rst

     $app->run();

-Silex works with PHP 7.1.3 or later.
+PrestoPHP works with PHP 7.1.3 or later.
+PrestoPHP's goal is to offer a framework suitable for commercial software development.
+This means it's offers long time support and is always supporting PHP versions back to the latest Ubuntu Server LTS version.
+PrestoPHP will also support code generation in the future similar to CakePHPs bake plugin.

 Installation
 ------------

-The recommended way to install Silex is through `Composer`_:
+The recommended way to install PrestoPHP is through `Composer`_:

 .. code-block:: bash

-    composer require silex/silex "~2.0"
+    composer require PrestoPHP/PrestoPHP "~2.0"

-Alternatively, you can download the `silex.zip`_ file and extract it.
+Alternatively, you can download the `PrestoPHP.zip`_ file and extract it.

 More Information
 ----------------